-With more 800,000 unique readers last year alone, including activists, educators, policy makers and world leaders, the site helps sets the news agenda for conventional media.
-By providing girls access to this powerful, multinational platform with a global audience Women's eNews is creating opportunities for change.
+With more 2.5 million unique readers last year alone, including activists, educators, policy makers and world leaders, the site helps sets the news agenda for conventional media.
+By providing girls access to this powerful, multinational platform with a global audience Women’s eNews is creating opportunities for change.

 By continuing the legacy of Teen Voices, Women’s eNews is expanding the value of the content by introducing readers to the experiences and work of female teens around the world.
 This also creates an entry point for younger readers and an opportunity for girls to “grow-up” with Teen Voices and Women’s eNews.